Advancing Practice in Occupational Therapy: Post-Registration (MSc)

 - Tailor your studies: You can select specific modules for your continuing professional development studies and you can take control of your learning by choosing your own topic for most of the modules on the course.

 - Flexible study options: You can structure the delivery and duration of this highly flexible course around your own study and work goals.

 - Staff expertise: The occupational therapy teaching team work across of QMU's occupational therapy routes with the aim of establishing a learning community at undergraduate, postgraduate and doctoral studies.
 Joining the MSc Advancing Practice in Occupational Therapy you will be part of this learning community with a wealth of expertise and experience.

-More about MSc Advancing Practice in Occupational Therapy (Post-Registration) and what you will achieve
+Advancing Practice in Occupational Therapy: Post-Registration (MSc): More information and what you will achieve

 The MSc Advancing Practice in Occupational Therapy is embedded as an integrated pathway on our Person-Centred Practice Framework, which affords equal attention to both the philosophy of occupation and of person-centredness.
 This Framework offers a student-centred approach to education, fostered through three approaches to learning: experiential and collaborative learning, critical discourse and evidence-based teaching.